Going to traffic court is kind of like going to the DMV – you usually have to deal with:

 When you get your traffic ticket, at the bottom of your citation (where you signed it) you’ll see the specific court branch you are supposed to appear in.

-If you do not pay your ticket, or appear in court to contest it, in Los Angeles County you’ll be charged with failure to appear and your ticket will be referred to GC Services.
+If you do not pay your ticket, or appear in court to contest it, in Los Angeles County you’ll be charged with failure to appear, your fines will increase, and a hold will be placed on your driver’s license.

 In very few cases, a failure to appear on a traffic ticket will result in a bench warrant.

 Failure to Appear in LA Traffic Court?
-How to Deal with GC Services
+How to Deal with It

-GC Services is a collections agency that collects on all unpaid traffic tickets for the Los Angeles County court system.
+GC Services used to collect on all unpaid traffic tickets for the Los Angeles County court system, but currently the court is handling its own collections.

 Failure to appear, also known as FTA or “40509.5 hold,” refers to the situation where you never went to court.
-In this case, you still have the option to fight your ticket in traffic court, as long as you haven’t paid GC Services under the amnesty program yet.
+In this case, you still have the option to fight your ticket in traffic court.

-As a traffic ticket attorney, it is my strong recommendation not to pay GC Services in the case where you have an FTA because you can still get your driver’s license back and get much better results by handling your ticket in court (contact me below if you need assistance).
+As a traffic ticket attorney, it is my strong recommendation not to pay the court outrightbefore seeing the judge in the case where you have an FTA because you can still get your driver’s license back and get much better results by handling your ticket in court (contact me below if you need assistance).

 Failure to pay, also known as FTP or “matters set for compliance,” means you’ve already seen the judge and have been ordered to pay fines, but you did not pay your fines on time.
-In the case where you have an FTP, paying GC Services is your only option to get your license back.
+In the case where you have an FTP, paying the court the balance owed is usually your only option.

 Whether you have an FTA or FTP, an old ticket will no longer hold your driver’s license if the ticket is older than 5 years old.
-GC Services will often tell you that you can get your license back after you pay them, but this is simply untrue in the case where the age of your ticket is 5 years old or older because holds on tickets this old will be purged by the DMV.
+Tickets older than 5 years old will be purged by the DMV.

 If you need help in one or more of the several Los Angeles traffic court branches, please contact me below.